Azure-Samples/ms-identity-javascript-tutorial/1-Authentication/1-2-sign-in-b2c/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `App\authConfig.js` file.
-1. Find the key `clientId` and replace the existing value with the application ID (clientId) of the `ms-identity-b2c-javascript-c1s2` application copied from the Azure portal.
+1. Find the key `clientId` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-tutorial-c1s2` application copied from the Azure portal.
-1. Find the key `redirectUri` and replace the existing value with the base address of the ms-identity-b2c-javascript-c1s2 project (by default `http://localhost:6420`).
+1. Find the key `redirectUri` and replace the existing value with the base address of the `ms-identity-javascript-tutorial-c1s2` app (by default `http://localhost:6420`).
-1. Find the key `postLogoutRedirectUri` and replace the existing value with the base address of the ms-identity-b2c-javascript-c1s2 project and the **signout** page that the app will redirect to e.g. `http://localhost:6420/signout`.
+1. Find the key `postLogoutRedirectUri` and replace the existing value with the base address of the `ms-identity-javascript-tutorial-c1s2` app and the **signout** page that the app will redirect to e.g. `http://localhost:6420/signout`.

 1. Open the `App\policies.js` file.
 1. Find the key `names` and populate it with your policy names e.g. `signUpSignIn`.